robocorp/robocorp/actions/README.md

 ### Execution

-Usually an action would be run by the Action Server, but it's also possible to do that directly in command line by passing the named arguments:
+To get the full benefits of your actions, the suggested way to run them is using the Action Server.
+But it's also possible to do that directly in command line by passing the named arguments:

 ```sh
 python -m robocorp.actions -- --city=Helsinki --days=3